 Because of this categorical relationship, “Web Hosting” and “Cloud Hosting” share some base similarities but may differ in other areas.

-Example: Web Hosting Plans
+Examples of Traditional Web Hosting Plans

-Example: Cloud Hosting Plans
+Examples of Cloud Hosting Plans

 How is Cloud Hosting Different Compared to Traditional Web Hosting?

-How Does a Cloud Server Work?
+How Cloud Servers Work?

-Cloud Infrastructure and Management Software
+Cloud Infrastructure and Management Tools

 Key Differences Between Cloud and Traditional Web Hosting